agnusmaximus/cyclades/README.md

    `std::vector<double>`.

 ## Defining the Model
+### Virtual Methods

-The following virtual methods of `Model` are used by the need to be overridden.
+The following virtual methods of `Model` are required to be overridden.

 ```c++
 Model(const std::string &input_line)